 It turns out, I was surprised by an unexpected and somewhat contrived plot twist that really hit home for me, and has since inspired this blog.

 I make a point to avoid those movies whenever possible.
 Building a strong blended family takes a lot of work and positive attitudes.
 I don’t need a movie coming in and undermining all of that.
 Some of the movies that are banned in our house include Liar Liar, starring Jim Carrey, which is top on my list of offensive movies.
 In the end the mom and dad get back together!
-The same thing happens in John Cusack’s 2012.
-Mrs. Doubtfire also made the list.
-Even though it’s not clear Robin Williams and Sally Field get back together, the movie still made me uncomfortable.
+The same thing happens in the movie 2012, starring John Cusack.
+Mrs. Doubtfire also made my list of movies to avoid.
+Even though it’s not clear Robin Williams and Sally Field get back together in the end, the movie still made me uncomfortable how she treated the kids’ father.

 Luckily, those types of plot lines seem to be happening less and less, and there are more movies and shows that provide positive examples of stepparents and blended families.
 Here are a few that I like: